tomaskala/website/content/posts/cryptopals-set-3/index.md

 ### Inverting the right shift

 Let's start with reverting the right shift: `y1 := y0 XOR (y0 >> s)`.
-At first, it looks like we are losing some information - by shifting a value to the right by `s`, we throw away the `s` most-significant bits.
+At first, it looks like we are losing some information - by shifting a value to the right by `s`, we throw away the `s` least-significant bits.
 If that was all we were doing, then yes, we would be throwing something away.
 However, what we are doing on top is XOR this with the original value.
 Consider this example:

 ```
+Tempering:

       s                = 11 (decimal)
       y0               = 10010110 11011001 00110101 00011101 (binary)
       y0 >> s          = 00000000 00010010 11011011 00100110 (binary)